 What is PotteryBarn?

-Pottery Barn is an American online retailer of home furnishings and brick-and-mortar.
-Its stores are located in the United States, Canada, Mexico, and Australia, making it the preferred retailer for those looking to enhance the interior of their homes.
+Pottery Barn is an American online retailer of home furnishings and a brick-and-mortar store.
+Its stores are located in the United States, Canada, Mexico, and Australia, making it the preferred retailer for those looking to enhance their home interiors.
 Pottery Barn, operated by Williams-Sonoma, Inc. and located in San Francisco, California, offers high-quality furniture and accessories for residential decorating.

 1949 – today